 - The simplest way to slice salmon sashimi is to cut the fish vertically.
 Pulling the knife towards you, start the cut from the base of the knife to the tip.
 This method is called hira-zukuri.

-Should I Use Steamed Rice or Vinegared Sushi Rice?
+Steamed Rice or Vinegared Sushi Rice

 Considering this rice bowl is served with sashimi, you may wonder if we have to use “sushi rice”, which is steamed rice that’s seasoned with sweet vinegar or sushi vinegar.

 In Japan, we serve simple steamed rice whenever a dish is called “Donburi (丼ぶり)” or “Don (丼)” for short.
-However, when the sashimi is served over the rice and it’s called “Sushi”, then the steamed rice is always seasoned.
+However, when the sashimi is served over the rice and it’s called “sushi”, then the steamed rice is always seasoned.

 Having said that, you’re the one who decides when cooking and eating at home.
 For this “Salmon and Ikura Donburi” recipe, I served it with plain steamed rice.
 But feel free to serve with sushi rice.
 You can find my sushi rice tutorial here.

-Lastly, please use only sashimi-grade salmon for raw consumption.
+Use only sashimi-grade salmon for raw consumption.
 Some salmon contains parasites and here are the FDA guidelines for destroying the parasites:

 Freezing and storing at an ambient temperature of -4°F (-20°C) or below for 7 days (total time), or freezing at an ambient temperature of -31°F (-35°C) or below until solid and storing at an ambient temperature of -31°F (-35°C) or below for 15 hours, or freezing at an ambient temperature of -31°F (-35°C) or below until solid and storing at an ambient temperature of -4°F (-20°C) or below for 24 hours are sufficient to kill parasites.